 Developer Account: Where apps are uploaded.
 Partners must have their own Apple & Android Developer accounts to publish their apps.
 Each has a subscription fee—Apple is $99/yr. and Android is a one-time fee of $25.

-Enterprise App/Private App Store: iPhone apps that are not published in the app store and are distributed via email.
+Private App Store: iPhone apps that are not published in the app store and are distributed via email.
 These are only available as add-on features and are white labeled.
-For more information on enterprise apps, see here.

 Features: A specific feature available in our apps.
 You can build your app by adding a variety of functional features.